-Regularly scheduled conferences are held in the fall and spring.
+Regularly scheduled conferences are held twice each school year..
 Both parents/guardians are encouraged to attend.

-We view the conference as the single most important means of reporting progress to parents/guardians.
+We view the conference as an important means of reporting progress to parents/guardians.
 Therefore, we request all pre-school children be left at home in order to allow for a productive exchange of ideas.
 Conferences may be called as needed by either parent/guardian or the teacher.
 If a conference is desired, please contact the school and schedule in advance.
-Report cards are sent home also on the last day of school in May.